 The early bird catches the worm!

 Sooner or later we are all going to have to reconsider how we heat our homes, so we’re encouraging anyone with the opportunity and budget to invest in ground source heating to do so sooner.
-This is because there are funding streams available right now – such as the Domestic Renewable Heat Incentive, which offers the most generous payback there will ever be for a single home project.
+This is because there are funding streams available right now – such as the Boiler Upgrade Scheme, which offers grants of £6,000 for those installing ground source heat pumps.

 It’s safe to say that the majority of households are familiar with gas boilers.
 But with all of these vital targets considered, something is going to have to take the commonplace position of the gas boiler for most of our homes – this is where heat pumps come in!